elunna/hackem/hackem_changelog.md

 - [x] Added new recipes for various imported weapons
 - [x] Forges don't appear until after level 5.

 ## Mechanics:

+- [x] If the player tries to hit a monster with a weapon they are restricted/unskilled in, or any non-weapon object, they'll never have better than a 75% chance of landing a hit (bare-handed is exempt).
+- [x] The player is unable to regenerate hit points while in the Valley of the Dead – healing via other methods (potions, healing spells) is still possible.
+- [x] Stoning – monsters being stoned is a slow-stoning process, just as it is for the player.

+### Elbereth
+- You cannot use Elbereth until you've learned it in-game (via rumor, reading it, etc).
+- Conflict negates Elbereth.
+- Elves & hobbits start out knowing Elbereth; Orcs can never learn it.

+### Extended Commands
 - [x] #force can also be used on doors
 - [x] #loot can be used at your pet to both give and take away items from its inventory.
 - [x] #borrow command (Evil has the "Thievery" skill for Rogues)
+- [x] #naming glitches have been nerfed - Players can no longer #name items for identification clues.
 - [x] The mysterious force has been removed.

+### Resistances/Intrinsics

 - [x] Intrinsic resistances are no longer binary, but are percentages instead.
 The spread is 5% to 50% resistance gained from eating per corpse.
 Damage reduction from various attacks is determined by how much partial resistance the player has to it.
 - [x] Reflection is not 100%; it can lessen the effects of an attack it reflects, but will never negate it.
 - [x] The "shower of missiles" monster attack is not completely negated by magic resistance.
+- [x] See Invisible is now just temporary from potions, eating stalkers, and fountains (Evil)
+- [x] Telepathy from floating eyes is now temporary.

+### Upgrading/Tinker
 - [x] Upgrading mechanic (via potions of gain level from Slash'EM)
     - [x] Instead of crystal balls upgrading to magic markers, they upgrade to lenses (going to markers didn't make much sense, and it wasn't too useful since the marker would only have a handful of charges)
     - I removed a lot of the weapon upgrades, since now a lot of those are covered by forge recipes.
 A few still remain for quarterstaves, boomerangs, and other wooden weapons.